bheijden/rex/docs/index.md

 ```

 ## Next steps
-If this quick start has got you interested, then have a look at the [sim2real.ipynb](https://github.com/anonymous/rex/blob/master/examples/sim2real.ipynb) notebook for an example of a real-to-sim-to-real workflow using Rex.
+If this quick start has got you interested, then have a look at the [sim2real.ipynb](https://github.com/anonymous/rex/blob/master/examples/sim2real.ipynb) notebook for an example of a sim-to-real workflow using Rex.

 ## Citation